How can I file forms and documents in my family law case?

 You can most family law forms and supporting documents:

-- Online using the Family Submissions Online Portal: Read the question How do I file court forms for my family law case online? for more information.
+- Online: The question How do I file court forms for my family law case online? explains how to use the online portal.

-- In person at your local court: If you can't file online or by email, contact your local court to find out the court hours for when you can file documents in person.
+- In person: If you cannot file online or by email, contact your local court to find out when they are open to file documents in person at the court.

 The cost to file court forms online is the same as the cost to file them in person at a courthouse.
 For the:

 - Ontario Court of Justice, there are no filing fees